alonsoir/wanderlust/README.md

 If API_KEY is correct, you will see the interface.
 This method is ephemeral, if the container is drop, you will have to recreate the process.

-2) Create a .env file with a content like this in the host machine
+2) Create a .env file with a content like this in the host machine:

-    OPENAI_API_KEY=YOUR_API_KEY
+    OPENAI_API_KEY=YOUR_VALID_API_KEY

-and then run the next command:
+and then run the next command in the host machine:

     ┌<▸> ~/g/wanderlust
     └➤